bibyteswithme/telco-churn-eda/README.md

 WA_Fn-UseC_-Telco-Customer-Churn.xlsx,the working Excel file (PivotTables, formulas, and charts included) charts/ exported chart images used in this README

-Part of my data analyst learning journey,follow along for more beginner-friendly projects :-)
+Part of my data analyst learning journey,follow bibyteswithme for more beginner-friendly projects :-)